Kenobbi21/OnlineShopAnalysis/README.md

     - Strictly control sellers (fines, blocking).
     - Invest in logistics and automation (AI, scanners, chatbots).
     - Provide transparency to buyers (tracking, guarantees).

+## 4. Design and run A/B test to improve conversion rates.
+On this stage i decided to make a A/B test, My hypothesis: free shipping will increase conversion by 10%.
+For first i took "orders.sql" and disband almost 100k of customers on two groups (a,b) ("main.py", AB_test), if we want to count conversion we should count views, in that dataframe we dont have that information so i took avg values which is in area of 50 views on 1 purchase also i found out an each group orders count.
+After all the calculations, we actually get a 10% increase in conversion.
+However, it should be taken into account that the situation is modeled due to the lack of real data, but all values are selected based on average statistical values.

+## In conclusion of my research, I would like to highlight the positive and negative aspects of my assessment:
+### 1. Challenges and Risks
+#### Low Customer Retention
+     - Only 3% of customers make repeat purchases.
+     - 94% of users leave after their first order (high churn rate).
+     - The average order value is growing slowly (+2% per year), indicating weak monetization of the existing customer base.